OldRacingCars.com

 6. Lightning 77 (Vern Schuppan): Chassis 'ROMLIN/4' was new to Alex Morales' Alex Foods team for 1977 as part of a two-car team of Lightnings for Bobby Olivero.
 This was Olivero's #15 car at the Indy 500 but he raced the #78 backup.
 This #15 car was then raced by Vern Schuppan later in the season, and also by Pancho Carter at Phoenix.
 Retained for 1978 and raced by Olivero and then by Mike Mosley, but exactly how the two cars were used that season is unclear.
 For 1979, this car was fitted with a Drake V8, replacing the original Offy turbo, and was raced by new team driver Pancho Carter as the #10 Alex Foods entry on several occasions.
 It was then converted to a Cosworth DFX later in 1979, the sister car retaining its original Offy turbo.
 Morales acquired a Penske PC7 for Carter to drive in 1980 but the Lightning-DFX was retained as a backup and was raced at Pocono in 1980 after the Penske was damaged in practice, at Milwaukee in 1981 and at Watkins Glen in October 1981.
 Photographs may reveal that it was used more often than this.
 It was used as a show car thereafter, and was still in the livery of Morales' 1983 #21 entry when acquired by Toney Edwards (Greenwood, Indiana).
 In January 2016, the car was being restored by Peter Jamie and was to be fitted with a Drake V8.

 7. McLaren M16E [001] (Larry Dickson): New in 1975 for McLaren Cars main driver Johnny Rutherford as the #2 Gatorade entry.
-Raced at the three 500 mile events that year but Rutherford then moved to M16E-2 and this car was next seen at Michigan in 1976 when it was entered by Russ Polak's Polak Racing as the #80 for Larry Dickson.
-Raced by Dickson until the end of 1977.
+Raced at Ontario and in the Indy 500, where he finished second, but the badly damaged when he "lost it" on the oopening lap of his qualifying run at Pocono.
+Rutherford then took over the less used M16E-2 that Lloyd Ruby had driven for the two Michigan races but used his older M16C/D elsewhere.
+At the end of the season, M16E-1 was sold to Bob Fletcher's team, but McLaren stipulated that it could not be driven by Fletcher's main driver, Bobby Unser, until the new McLaren M24s were ready.
+As the M24 was delayed, Fletcher sold the M16E to Russ Polak's Polak Racing for Larry Dickson to drive as the #80 entry.
+Raced by Dickson from Michigan in July 1976 to the end of 1977.
+Not seen in 1978.
 Then almost certainly the McLaren entered by Jack L. Rhoades as the #20 Scientific Drilling Controls car for John Martin at the 500 mile races in 1979 and for Dana Carter at Indy in 1980.
 Returned to Indy in 1981 as the #52 Rassey Engines car for Larry Rice.
 Then unknown until advertised in the late 1980s by Stephen A. Schwartz (Westport, CT), totally restored and in its original Gatorade livery.
 It was reacquired by McLaren and put on display in the Donington Museum for many years.
 It was at McLaren HQ in Woking in 2010.

 8. Parnelli VPJ-6B [002-2?]
 (Danny Ongais): Danny Ongais' original Parnelli VPJ6B was written off at Milwaukee in June 1977 and he had a new car for the Pocono 500 later that month.
 This new car is presumed to be the one he used for the rest of 1977 and is also presumed to be the 1977 Parnelli that was one of Ongais' two cars at the Speedway in 1978 (Autosport 25 May 1978 p31) and his race car (Hungness).
 However, Ongais is said to have wrecked his older car and resumed in his regular car (Autosport), which casts doubt on the Hungness identification of the 1977 car as his race car.